Carlosrincong/AWS-Solutions-Architect-Associate/EC2 (VM)/README.md

 # Pricing
 We recommend Savings Plans over Reserved Instances

 - On-Demand instances: only pay the specified hourly rates for the instance that you use.
-- Spot instances: Users with fault-tolerant or stateless workloads
+Recommended for short-term and un-interrupted workloads.
+- Spot instances (---): Users with fault-tolerant, short workloads or stateless workloads.
+Instance can be terminated in any time.
+Use case: batch jobs, Data analysis, image processing.
+No for critical jobs or databases.
-- Saving plans:  low usage prices for a 1-year or 3-year term commitment to a consistent amount of usage
+- Saving plans (--):  low usage prices for a 1-year or 3-year term commitment to a consistent amount of usage.
+You chooser certain instance type and region.
-- Reserved instances
-- Dedicated hosts
+- Reserved instances (-): long workloads.
+You reserve for a period (1 or 3 years) specific instance attribute such as: tenancy, instance type, regions or zone, OS, so on.
+You can buy or sell the reservation.
+You can choose an convertible reserved instance.
+- Dedicated hosts (+++): book an entire physical server.
+You control instance placement.
+Compliance requirements or complicated licensing model.
+There are two options: Ondemand or reserved.
+- Dedicated instances (+): may share your hardware with other instances.
 - You are not billed if an instance is in a stopped state.
+- A best practice is combine regional reserved instances and saving plans

 ## Availability